degville/docs-cloud/en/install-openstack.md

   virt-type: qemu
 ```

-Type the following to deploy `nova-compute` to the first machine:
+Type the following to deploy `nova-compute` to machine number 1:

 ```bash
 juju deploy --to 1 --config compute.yaml nova-compute
 ```

-And use the following commands to scale-out Nova Compute to the second and third
+And use the following commands to scale-out Nova Compute to machines 2 and 3:
-machines:

 ```bash
 juju add-unit --to 2 nova-compute